Using Threat Intelligence to Defend Against 0day VulnerabilitiesPOSTED BY YANN LEBORGNE

 Finally, as you can see from Figure 11, I have linked a pre-existing Emerging Threats (ET) signature to the previous file.
 The C2 infrastructure used a certificate that could be detected using some previously available ET rules.

 Of course this is a post campaign analysis, and it is always easier to find something when you know what you are looking for.
-But what we can learn from this is that while bad guys can change things easily, including the use of a 0day vulnerability, it is very hard and expensive for them to change everything (remember the pyramid of pain).
+But what we can learn from this is that while bad guys can change things easily, including the use of a 0day for vulnerability management, it is very hard and expensive for them to change everything (remember the pyramid of pain).

 The process of threat intelligence analysis is to collect and organize information about the actors that are targeting us, finding the tactics they change, but also what they re-use.
 This allows us to build defenses to protect existing vectors, but also deploy the appropriate countermeasures to anticipate a certain amount of change.